Ziegenkonig/StarcraftBot/README.md

 # Installation
-Create an environment variable titled BW_API_LOCATION that points to the root folder for BWAPI which contains the headers and lib files to compile against.
+Create an environment variable titled BW_API_PATH that points to the root folder for BWAPI which contains the headers and lib files to compile against.

 After building the dll's successfully copy paste them to the bw-api/AI folder located within the starcraft root installation location.